boyan1001/2048/README.md

 Requirement
 ---
-2048 - Summer Version made by **pygame**, so if you wanna play it or participate the development.
-You need to install pygame in your computer first.
+2048 - Summer Version made by **pygame**, so if you wanna play it or contribute in the development.
+It is required to install pygame in your computer first.

-Please make sure whether you install the **python** and **pip** or not:
+Please make sure whether you have installed the **python** and **pip** or not:
 *(python version required: python 3.10 and above)*
 ```bach
 python3 --version